w-xuefeng/vaq-docs/docs/config/README.md

 - Type: `string`
 - Default: `none`

-It is the relative path of the page file relative to the `src` directory.
+It is the relative path of the page file relative to the `src/pages` directory.
 You do not need to add a file extension.
-For example, the path of `src/login/index.vue` is `login/index`
+For example, the path of `src/pages/login/index.vue` is `login/index`

 ## APICloud application configuration